lepnoxic/writeups/nite_task/filtered-shellcode/readme.md

 ```
 (wow you could hexdump in gef, neat)

 alright, we got the basic idea of what's happening. when we give an input till the execute function is called the input is sitting in eax.
 Then after the execute function the input after every two bytes there are two [NOP](https://en.wikipedia.org/wiki/NOP_(code)) inserted.
 And when we send that altered input, we get a segmentation fault.
-So our current objectives are
-1) send input without the NOP or making it ignore the NOP
-2) somehow find the flag in this netcat

-let's tackle the second one first, if we want to search for the flag we need a terminal. so we need a shell. and after googling (who am i fooling i saw another writeup) we can use `/bin/sh` command to make a shell for us.
+let's tackle how we are going to find the flag, if we want to search for the flag we need a terminal. so we need a shell. and after googling (who am i fooling i saw another writeup) we can use `/bin/sh` command to make a shell for us.
 So we need use [syscalls](https://asm.sourceforge.net/syscall.html) to send a command. me with 0 knowledge of this googled and found [shell-storm](http://shell-storm.org/).
 Basically there are bunch of shellcodes already made that you could just copy paste and exploit.
 But problem is the code breaks after 2 bytes so all our commands need to be exactly 2 bytes.
 Found this 28 bytes shell code from this [link](http://shell-storm.org/shellcode/files/shellcode-811.html) which mostly has 2 bytes.

 ```
 8048060: 31 c0                 xor    eax,eax